-Figure 4: European Al Summer School
+Figure 5: European Al Summer School

 In order to achieve the given goals, the teams will be intensively coached and provided with inputs and feedback.
 In addition, participants will gain complementary knowledge through a series of interactive sessions with renowned entrepreneurs and mentors with relevant expertise.
-The summer school agenda is a mix of input from AI experts, corporate and startup decision makers, team working sessions, and team building and presentations.
+The summer school agenda is a mix of input from AI experts, corporate and startup decision makers, team working sessions, and team building and presentations including a specific track for educating and inspiring on entrepreneurial thinking and methods.
 At the end of the course, each team will present their idea to a large audience.

-This format is planned for 13th till 18th of June 2022 in Saarland and will be conducted as an in person event.
+This format is planned for 13th till 18th of June 2022 in Saarland and will be conducted as an in-person event.
+Further details can be found on the website: https://cixschool2022.cs.uni-saarland.de/